-Denison partners with local, national and international programs to help bring exceptional students to Denison, where they study with world-class faculty and alongside peers in creative and powerful academic experience.
+Denison partners with local, national, and international programs to help bring exceptional students to Denison, where they study with world-class faculty and alongside peers in a creative and innovative academic experience.

-Denison works hard to help students from all backgrounds arrive and get acclimated quickly to help them find their academic footing, build deep friendships and find faculty and staff mentors.
+Denison works hard to help students from all backgrounds arrive and get acclimated quickly.
+We help students find their academic footing, build deep friendships, and secure faculty and staff mentors.
 Our campus culture is welcoming, inspiring, fun, and diverse by every definition.

 Denison is a Platinum Partner with the Chicago Scholars Foundation, an organization that serves academically ambitious, first-generation college students from under-resourced communities in Chicago.
 The organization supports 3,000+ Scholars and Alumni each year in a seven-year program model built on three phases: college access, college success, and career mentoring.

-As a Platinum Partner, Denison pledges to meet 100% of demonstrated financial need—through graduation—for Chicago Scholars, sponsor a campus visit prior to an admitted Scholar confirming enrollment, and provide an on-campus liaison for Scholars.
+As a Platinum Partner, Denison pledges to meet 100% of demonstrated financial need—through graduation—for Chicago Scholars.
+We also sponsor a campus visit prior to an admitted Scholar confirming enrollment, and provide an on-campus liaison for Scholars.

-Denison is a proud partner to College Promise, an organization founded by a Denison alumnus and that is based in Montgomery County, Ohio.
+Denison is a proud partner to College Promise, an organization founded by a Denison alumnus based in Montgomery County, Ohio.
 College Promise works to help alleviate the poverty cycle for students who have indicated academic promise to make the dream of college a reality.

 Students who qualify for the College Promise Scholarship began the College Promise program in eighth grade.
 For Denison’s selection process, College Promise seniors are competitively selected as candidates for the scholarship during the fall.
 At that point, candidates will come to Denison’s campus for a visit and interview.
 Decisions will be made after the interview process.

-Denison values its relationship with our big-city neighbor, Columbus, through the Denison-Columbus Alliance, which provides total grant aid of at least the full cost of tuition for up to 20 high-achieving students from the Columbus City Schools.
-This program is offered in partnership with I Know I Can, the only college access program in Columbus.
+Denison values its relationship with our big-city neighbor, Columbus, through the Denison-Columbus Alliance, which provides total grant aid of at least the full cost of tuition for select high-achieving students from the Columbus City Schools.
+This program is offered in partnership with I Know I Can, the only college-access program in Columbus.

 High school seniors attending Columbus City Schools and working with I Know I Can are invited to apply for this opportunity.
-Finalists will be selected based on academic records, extracurricular achievements, essays, and teacher and counselor recommendations.
-Finalists are then invited to an interview round, after which Scholars will be chosen and offered binding admission to Denison and total grant aid of at least the full cost of tuition.
+Scholars will be selected based on academic records, extracurricular achievements, essays, recommendations, and financial need.

-For more than 20 years, talented high school sophomores and junior have participated in the acclaimed Reynolds Young Writers Workshop at Denison.
-Nearly 50 students spend a week in June at this residential program, experiencing small, intimate writing workshops and one-on-one interactions with professional writers.
+For more than 20 years, talented high school sophomores and juniors have participated in the acclaimed Reynolds Young Writers Workshop at Denison.
+Nearly 50 students spend a week in June at this residential program, immersed in writing workshops and one-on-one interactions with professional writers.

 High school sophomores and juniors are invited to apply for admission to the program.
 The application includes a creative writing sample, a recommendation form, and a $25 application fee.
 The program fee includes tuition, housing, and meals, and financial assistance is available—based on need—through the Reynolds Endowment.

-Denison is proud to partner with Say Yes to Education to offer full tuition covered with free grant aid to all admitted students from public schools in Buffalo, NY; Cleveland, OH; Guilford County, NC; and Syracuse, NY.
+Denison is proud to partner with Say Yes to Education to offer full tuition—covered by free grant aid—to all admitted students from public schools in Buffalo, NY; Cleveland, OH; Guilford County, NC; and Syracuse, NY.

-Students who attend public school in Buffalo, NY, Cleveland, OH, Guilford County, NC, or Syracuse, NY and who are admitted to Denison will have their full cost of tuition covered with free grant aid for all four years.
+Students who attend public school in these cities and are admitted to Denison will have their full cost of tuition covered with grant aid for all four years.

 To be eligible to apply, applicants must attend, and have always attended, a state-funded school or college (non-fee paying) in the UK, not hold U.S. citizenship, and be from a low-income family (generally, this will mean a household earning £45,000 or less per year).

-Students who are selected by The Sutton Trust US Programme and who are admitted to Denison will have their full cost of attendance (tuition, fees, room, and board) covered with free grant aid for all four years.
+Students who are selected by The Sutton Trust US Programme, and who are admitted to Denison, will have their full cost of attendance (tuition, housing, and meals) covered with free grant aid for all four years.